Frequently Asked Questions

 How much writing do you do a week?

 It depends on all sorts of things.
 When the writing is going well I might write something like fifty pages, which is quite a lot.
 When things are not going well I might manage two or three pages!
 Usually I will do about twenty in a week.

 Did you really fall out of that window and land on your head?

 Yes, and I didn’t bounce.
 I was playing with my brother and a friend.
 I was sitting next to the open window.
 They were chasing each other round the room and I got jogged and fell out.
 It was an accident.
 I was knocked unconscious and I woke up in hospital with a BIG headache and a broken right arm.
 I was in hospital for about a week.

 Did you want to be anything else besides a writer?

 I always thought it might be fun to be a racing car driver.
 At one time, when I was a teenager, I wanted to be an artist too.
 I also wanted to be a rock star.
-(I used to play electric violin in a rock band called The Inedible Cheese Sandwich.
+I used to play electric violin in a rock band called The Inedible Cheese Sandwich.
 There's a photo of the band in the photo gallery.